Macy's Thanksgiving Day Parade marches on after interruption from protesters

 "It's special to be here, I love coming to the city," said Brianna Laucella, of Wantaugh.

-Ahead of the parade, the NYPD shared its safety measures, including drones and other new technology.
+Ahead of the parade, the NYPD shared its safety measures, including new technology.

 - Thanksgiving 2023: Ways to celebrate, turkey advice, managing your mental health & more

+"We can send our drone truck to the location, get a bird's eye view of exactly what's going on," NYPD Assistant Commissioner Kaz Daughtry said.

-"We're able to monitor the balloons, keep an eye on people, and make sure everyone is safe," NYPD Chief of Department Jeffrey Maddrey told reporters.
+"We're able to monitor the balloons, keep an eye on people, and make sure everyone is safe," NYPD Chief of Department Jeffrey Maddrey added.

 Police said they plan for the parade all year, aiming for a safe and happy Thanksgiving for all.